bpucker/FlavonoidFriday/README.md

 ### (15) Role of TT10 in the seed coloration ###

 > **_<a href="https://twitter.com/boas_pucker/status/1403230516552237056">TWEET</a>:_** TT10 is a laccase-like polyphenol oxidase which appears to be involved in the oxidative polymerization of flavonoids in developing Arabidopsis thaliana seed coats.
-The TT10 products are responsible for the brown seed color. #FlavonoidFriday (details: https://bit.ly/34KmA7u)
+The TT10 products are responsible for the brown seed color. #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1403230516552237056">
 <img alt="Role of TT10 in the seed coloration (Tweet #15)" src="https://pbs.twimg.com/media/E286633XoAQxJZC?format=jpg&name=large" width="30%" height="30%">
 </a>

 [Pourcel et al., 2005](https://dx.doi.org/10.1105%2Ftpc.105.035154) characterized _TRANSPARENT TESTA 10_ (_TT10_) which encodes a laccase-like enzymes which is most likely involved in the oxidative polymerization of epicatechins and catechins in the seed coat of _A. thaliana_.
 These oxidized compounds provide the brown coloration of seeds.
 Oxidized forms of colorless epicatechins and catechins are called quinones which turn from yellow to brown with increase in oxidation level.
 Given the TT10 function, it is not surprising that the _tt10_ mutant shows a delayed appearance of the brown color.
 None of the other 16 laccase-like proteins in _A. thaliana_ are able to fullfill the TT10 function.
 Instead an autoxidation is assumed in the _tt10_ mutant.
 Epicatechin and catechin accumulate in the vacuole, but might be released into the cytoplasm upon cell death through a burst of the vacuole.
 TT10 would get in contact with its substrates and could produce oxidized and polymerized products.
 Additionally, TT10 might process PAs in the cell wall.
 TT10 is also involved in the formation of flavonol dimers (quercetine rhamnoside oxidative polymerization), but this product does not contribute to the brown seed color.
 Interestingly, it appears that _TT10_ is not regulated by the TT2+TT8+TTG1 complex like other genes in the proanthocyanidin biosynthesis.